kstrikis/MCPMonkey/README.md

 Cursor connects to the MCPMonkey server using the stdio transport for MCP communication.
 Once configured, Cursor's Agent in Composer will automatically use available MCP tools when relevant.

+Note: in Cursor 0.46+ MCP settings are in their own tab and there is support for .cursor/mcp.json files.
+[More here.](https://docs.cursor.com/context/model-context-protocol)

 ### 2. Browser Extension Installation